cdktf/cdktf-provider-google/docs/vpcAccessConnector.java.md

 Maximum value of instances in autoscaling group underlying the connector.

+Value must be between 3 and 10, inclusive.
+Must be higher than the value specified by min_instances.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.22.0/docs/resources/vpc_access_connector#max_instances VpcAccessConnector#max_instances}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.23.0/docs/resources/vpc_access_connector#max_instances VpcAccessConnector#max_instances}

 ---